-- 36. DOR effectively coerces all registered owners to become customers of the for-profit insurance-industrial complex and companies such as State Farm. - 37.
+- 35. Respondents effectively coerce registered owners to become customers of the for-profit insurance-industrial complex and companies such as State Farm or Grange. - 36.
 Court cases are clear that respondent's theory about Parts 1 and 2 are fraudulent.
-TFRL is an "after-accident" and "voluntary insurance" law.
+TFRL is an "after-accident" and "voluntary insurance" law, a "first bite of the apple" law.
 Owners of motor vehicles can buy insurance or not.
-An accident-free motorist "is at liberty to own and operate a motor vehicle without any insurance coverage or with as little insurance coverage as desired."
+Until a qualifying accident occurs, an accident-free motorist "is at liberty to own and operate a motor vehicle without any insurance coverage or with as little insurance coverage as desired."
 McManus v.
 State Farm Mut.
 Auto.
 Ins.
-Co., 225 Tenn. at 109, 463 S.W.2d at 703.
-TFRL in Part 1 nowhere requires relator to show proof of financial security or financial responsibility absent a qualifying wreck, a court judgment or conviction, or a safety order. - 38.
+Co., 225 Tenn.
+106, 109, 463 S.W.2d 702, 703 (1971).
+TFRL in Part 1 nowhere, not even in sect.
+139, requires relator to show proof of financial security or financial responsibility absent a qualifying wreck, a court judgment or conviction, or a safety order. - 37.
 Atwood in Part 2 does not alter the nature of the law or state policy.
 Atwood is not a "proof of financial security required at all times of all people" law.
 In fact, Atwood unequivocally states at Sect.
-214, "[n]othing in this part shall alter the existing financial responsibility requirements in this chapter." - 39.
-Respondent's assertions such as "Tennessee like most all states requires proof of insurance for all vehicles plated and used on public roads," are false, either as (1) plain error, as (2) incompetence, or as (3) outright lying about civilly and criminally actionable harms, knowing and intentional acts of official misconduct, oppression under color of law, and denial of honest government services.
+214, "[n]othing in this part shall alter the existing financial responsibility requirements in this chapter." - 38.
+Respondent's assertions such as "Tennessee like most all states requires proof of insurance for all vehicles plated and used on public roads," are false. - 39.
+This contested case is a bona fide disagreement as to the construction of law, with relator fighting to defend and uphold the statute.
+Instant case has no material facts in dispute.

-1 Shawn Ploss, department of revenue, e-mail to petitioner June 29, 2023
+&lt;sup>2 Shawn Ploss, department of revenue, e-mail to petitioner June 29, 2023.